 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Check out the pros and cons of an online vs an in-person dealership purchase to find the best way to buy your next ride.
+Check out the pros and cons of car buying online vs in person to find the best way to buy your next ride.

 When you’re buying a new car, one of the questions to consider is whether you want to do it online or in person.
-There are pros and cons to each, and depending on your buying style, you might have been doing it wrong all this time.
+There are pros and cons to each, and depending on your buying style, one might suit you more than the other.

 If you aren’t keen on either, you’re not alone.
-“Painful”, “confusing”, “time-consuming” and “a hassle” are common descriptions of car-buying experience that we hear from buyers.
+“Painful”, “confusing”, “time-consuming” and “a hassle” are how three quarters of buyers describe the car-buying experience.
 Buying online can remove the hassle and cut the time needed to find the car you want, but it can also be a lot more confusing if you don’t know what you’re doing.

-The difference between buying online vs in person is mostly a difference in the shopping experience followed by the same buying experience.
-You’ll need to test drive the car, and the end result, driving away in a car that you hopefully didn’t pay too much for, is the same either way.
+The difference between car buying online vs in person is mostly a difference in the shopping experience.
+You’ll still need to test drive the car, and the end result, driving away in a car that you hopefully didn’t pay too much for, is the same either way.

 There are pros and cons to each method of buying a car, and they largely balance themselves out.
 You shouldn’t buy without a test drive anyway, and so you will almost inevitably buy your car partly in person and partly online.
 It can be a good idea to get the advantages of each in order to find the optimal deal.